Back

 The Schain object, as shown above, contains the specification version, the completion flag, and an array of nodes.
 Each node corresponds to a reseller that is a link in a supply chain.
 The first node represents the initial advertising system that received the request.

 Let’s take a closer look at the object.
-It contains such fields:
+It contains the following fields:

 Note: This should be the same value as used to identify sellers in an ads.txt file if one exists.